Chunduri-Aditya/Movie_Analysis/README.md

 2. **Movies Metadata**:
 - Visit the following Google Drive link to access the `movies_metadata.csv`: [Movies Metadata Dataset](https://drive.google.com/yourlinkhere).
 - Download the dataset and place it in the `data/raw/` directory of your local project repository.
+- This dataset features comprehensive movie metadata, including titles, genres, budgets, revenues, and ratings.
+It's essential for analyzing the correlations between a movie's financial performance and its reception among audiences.

 Ensure all data files are located in the `data/raw/` directory before running any scripts.